FrankJamison/MSSE-661-Web-Software-Development-Final-Project/README.md

 To view a character sheet, click the Download button for your desired character.

+#### Add/Delete Characters

+While logged in, navigate to http://localhost:4000/pregen-characters-add.html.

+To add a character, fill out the form on the page...

+When adding a PDF file, place it in the file directory /public/pdf/[level number]/ folder.

+When adding an image, place the image in the /public/images/characters/ folder and ensure the image size is 400x400.

+Once added, go back to the pre-gen page and look up your new character.

+To delete a character, go back to http://localhost:4000/pregen-characters-add.html..

+Find the character you want to delete and click of the delete button.

+Return to the pre-gen page and verify your character is gone.

 #### Logging Our

 Click on the Hamburger Menu and select Log Off